jhoelzl/magento-update-tutorial/README.md

 * Run deployment process (if you have one)
 * When you have the magento core as a modman module, you have to use modman copy strategy instead of symlink, because othwerwise `app/Mage.php` returns an error.
 In addition, you have to add a `.modman-skip` file into your magento root that includes a list of modman modules that should NOT be deployed with the command `modmand deploy-all`.
 This would be: `magento_core` and `magento_core_custom`.
 * See "Perfect Magento Remote Deployment"

+## Revert Magento Core Update
+In some rare cases it might be better to revert a prior core update on a live system, e.g. if some unwanted behaviour arrise.

 ## 3rd party Module Update
 ### Prearrangement